 But polls showed a tight race.
 The result was a bizarre coalition of local political powers, civic leaders, educators, professional groups, big business, labor unions, merchants, clergymen and newspapers — all welded together by the fear that Duke would destroy the state's reputation and, perhaps more to the point, its economy.
 Even sportswriters got into the picture, writing about a future when the Super Dome would be empty rather than hosting the Super Bowl.

 But black voters were those most alarmed by Duke, and on Election Day they showed it.
 About noon I drove through several black precincts in New Orleans and found long lines of voters, including many young women with their children in strollers.
 Poll watchers told me the turnout was unprecedented — when I checked again later, it had reached almost 100 percent in some precincts.
 And it was overwhelmingly for Edwards.
 Several people laughingly repeated the advice sweeping the city to "vote for the crook."

 In the end, Edwards won easily with 61 percent of the vote, and liberals quickly celebrated what they saw as the good sense and decency of the Louisiana electorate.
 Wrong.
 In fact, Duke carried 56 percent of the white vote, even more in north Louisiana.

-Readers of The Sun learned that unpleasant-but-necessary lesson because The Sun was a newspaper willing to spend time and money to cover the news.
+was a newspaper willing to spend time and money to cover the news.
 It was a newspaper I was proud to represent.